-Chicago Center for Urban Life and Culture COVID-19 Plan - Fall 2021
+Chicago Center for Urban Life and Culture COVID-19 Plan - SPring 2024

-In consideration of the Chicago Center for Urban Life and Culture’s commitment to maintaining healthy and safe living and learning environments during the COVID-19 pandemic, the following expectations are in place for all students for the fall 2021 term.
-The Chicago Center will update these expectations as needed to respond to the COVID-19 pandemic.
-If changes are made to these expectations, students will be made aware via email communication.
-[Updated 8.27.21]
+In consideration of the Chicago Center for Urban Life and Culture’s commitment to maintaining healthy and safe living and learning environments while COVID-19 still poses health risks, the following expectations are in place for all students through the duration of the spring 2024 term.
+We prioritize the health and safety of our students, instructors, staff, and community partners and will update these expectations as needed.

 In the policies and expectations listed below, individuals are considered fully vaccinated two weeks after they have completed the second shot for two-dose vaccines or one shot for one-dose vaccines.
 At this time, the Chicago Center vaccine requirement can be satisfied with any COVID-19 vaccine authorized by the FDA or WHO.

-Chicago Center students and staff will follow CDPH and Center for Disease Control (CDC) guidelines.
+Will follow CDPH and Center for Disease Control (CDC) guidelines surrounding COVID-19

-Students are required to familiarize themselves with the symptoms of Covid-19 and best prevention methods by visiting the CDC website.
+Are required to familiarize themselves with the symptoms of COVID-19 and best prevention methods by visiting the CDC website.

-Students are expected to follow the Chicago Center COVID-19 Positive Test Case and Illness Protocol if they exhibit symptoms, are exposed to Covid-19, or test positive for the virus;
+Students are expected to follow the Chicago Center COVID-19 Positive Test Case and Illness Protocol if they exhibit symptoms, are exposed to COVID-19, or test positive for COVID-19;

 COVID-19 Vaccination and Testing